How to Create an Inspiring Outdoor Workspace for Summer

-2. Choose comfortable outdoor chairs that encourage an upright working position and be sure to have plenty of seat cushions available.
+- Choose comfortable outdoor seating: Choose active chairs that encourage an upright working position and add plenty of seat cushions for comfort and colour.

-3. Think about the purpose.
-Do you want it to be a casual meeting space where employees can go to collaborate or take a break?
+- Think about the space's purpose: Do you want it to be a casual meeting space where employees can go to collaborate or take a break?
 If so, then outdoor lounge furniture may be a good option.
 But if you’re planning it more as a quiet work area then regular tables and chairs will suit better.

-5. Make sure the office WiFi extends to cover the new outdoor area.
+- Extend your connectivity: Make sure the office WiFi extends to cover the new outdoor area.
+You may need a signal booster for reliability

 Think about whether you want to provide any extras that would make it easier to use the open air space, such as free sunscreen in the office bathrooms and/or a water refill station outside.